nickinparadise2/empoweringearth/EEI and TIC v0.2.md

 Our secondary offering is to configure more advanced solutions, such as customized AI solutions for agriculture and education.
 For example, we can implement conversational AI chatbots to provide interactive learning for students in remote regions.
 Or they could apply computer vision systems to analyze crop data and provide actionable insights to farmers.
 The key is pairing the right technologies with each organization's unique goals.

 Rather than reinventing the wheel, The Intelligent Company will focus on democratizing access to readily available AI innovations.
 We'll then quickly develop and deploy our own autonomous AI agents and other technologies.

+By operating primarily out of developing countries, using the best of local talent and recruiting from the diaspora, we can deliver services for as little as $5-$15/hour with the potential to charge $200/hour or more.
+Our world class autonomous AI agent and our automated grant application
 ## Mission
 Empower developing nations by bridging the digital divide and enabling the 7-billion people at the base of the socioeconomic pyramid by providing them with AI tools and other powerful technologies to achieve the Sustainable Development Goals (SDGs).
 ## Vision